Ciara: 2008–2011: Fantasy Ride, Basic Instinct and label change

 Ciara released her fourth studio album, Basic Instinct, on December 14, 2010.
 She told Pete Lewis of Blues & Soul magazine that the album is about her trusting her instinct and going back to the R&B/urban basics, in the days of "Goodies" and "1, 2 Step".
 It was executive-produced by the singer alongside her A&R agent Mark Pitts and writing/production duo Tricky Stewart and The-Dream who also produced records for her previous album, Fantasy Ride.
 Basic Instinct debuted at number 44 on the U.S. Billboard 200 chart, with first-week sales of 37,000 copies, becoming her first album not to peak within the top three.
-On the U.S. R&B/Hip-Hop Albums chart, the album opened at number 11.
+On the U.S. R&B/Hip-Hop Albums chart, the album opened at No. 11.
 The lead single, "Ride", which features Ludacris, was released on April 26, 2010.
-It peaked at number 42 on the U.S. Billboard Hot 100, number 3 on the U.S. Hot R&B/Hip-Hop Songs chart, becoming her twelfth top 10 hit on the chart, and number 75 on the UK Singles Chart.
+It peaked at number 42 on the U.S. Billboard Hot 100, number 3 on the U.S. Hot R&B/Hip-Hop Songs chart, becoming her 12th top 10 hit on the chart, and number 75 on the UK Singles Chart.
 The accompanying music video won the award for "Best Dance Performance" at the 2010 Soul Train Music Awards.
-"Speechless" was released as the second single from the album and achieved minimal success, peaking at only number 74 on the Hot R&B/Hip-Hop Songs chart.
-"Gimmie Dat", the third single from the album was praised by critics but failed to become a hit, peaking at only 63 on the Hot R&B/Hip-Hop Songs chart, and number 27 on the urban charts in the UK.
+"Speechless" was released as the second single from the album and achieved minimal success, peaking at only No. 74 on the Hot R&B/Hip-Hop Songs chart.
+"Gimmie Dat", the third single from the album was praised by critics but failed to become a hit, peaking at only No. 63 on the Hot R&B/Hip-Hop Songs chart, and No. 27 on the urban charts in the UK.
 In November 2010, Ciara performed at the Summerbeatz tour alongside Flo Rida, Jay Sean, Akon, Travie McCoy and Ja Rule.
 In the summer of 2011, Ciara was a part of the Malibu Rum Tour.
 She performed in seven shows across the US.

-In February 2011, following rumors that Ciara had been dropped by Jive Records, she released an official statement to her Facebook page complaining of inadequate promotion and funding from the label.
+In February 2011, after rumors came out that Ciara had been dropped by Jive Records, she released an official statement to her Facebook page complaining of inadequate promotion and funding from the label.
 She stated that she received a lack of support from the label, and even paid for the promotion of some singles, such as "Gimmie Dat", herself.
 The frustration she felt while working with her third and fourth albums led her to request that she be released from her contract.
 In May 2011, Ciara was removed from the Jive Records website roster.
 On July 12, 2011, it was reported that she had reunited with L.A.
 Reid by signing with his record label Epic Records, and was confirmed in September 2011.